rust-lang/book/src/ch15-05-interior-mutability.md

 Our library will only provide the functionality of tracking how close to the maximum a value is and what the messages should be at what times.
 Applications that use our library will be expected to provide the mechanism for sending the
-messages: the application could put a message in the application, send an email, send a text message, or something else.
+messages: the application could put a message in the application, send an email, send a text message, or do something else.
 The library doesn’t need to know that detail.
 All it needs is something that implements a trait we’ll provide called `Messenger`.
-Listing 15-20 shows the library code:
+Listing 15-20 shows the library code.

 <Listing number="15-20" file-name="src/lib.rs" caption="A library to keep track of how close a value is to a maximum value and warn when the value is at certain levels">